tzaeschke/phtree/README.md

 ### Generally

 - The tree performs best with large datasets with 1 million entries or more.
 Performance may actually increase with large datasets.
-- The tree performs best on window queries or nearest neighbour queries that return few result (window queries: 1-1000) because of the comparatively high extraction cost of values.
+- The tree performs best on window queries or nearest neighbor queries that return few result (window queries: 1-1000) because of the comparatively high extraction cost of values.

 ### Differences to original PH-Tree

 PH1 introduced:
 - Support for rectangle data
-- Support for _k_ nearest neighbour queries
+- Support for _k_ nearest neighbor queries
 - Dedicated `update()` method that combines `put()` and `remove()`
 - Automatic splitting of large nodes greatly improves update performance for data with more than 10 dimensions
 - General performance improvements and reduced garbage collection load